Call for Speakers

 This event covers machine learning, which is essentially synonymous with predictive analytics.
 Although “machine learning” used to be common only within the walls of research labs, it’s now also used more and more in the context of commercial deployment.
 Whichever term you prefer, PAW covers technology that learns from data to predict or infer an unknown, including decision trees, logistic regression, neural networks, and many other methods.

 The premier cross-vendor machine learning event focused on commercial deployment, Predictive Analytics World is the only conference of its kind.
-PAW sessions and
+PAW sessions and content reach:

 - Across business applications – For what purpose is predictive analytics deployed?